rc-9/BraTS_UNet/README.md

 ### Problem Definition

-Gliomas are challenging to diagnose and treat due to their heterogeneous shape, size, and location.
+Gliomas are challenging to diagnose and delineate due to their heterogeneous shape, size, and location.
 This project explores modern segmentation algorithms to tackle this problem using publicly-available MRI scans.
 These images have been annotated with specific tumor subregions by expert neuroradiologists, providing a reliable ground truth for model training and evaluation.

 The table below outlines the high-level project scope: